Frankincense Essential Oil

 Primary Benefits of Frankincense Essential Oil

-- Helps build and maintain a healthy immune
+- May helps build and maintain a healthy immune

 Properties of Frankincense